-Figure 1 - Geographic and temporal distribution of sampling sites across the Hawaiian Islands

-(A) An overview of the Hawaiian Islands.
-(B-F) Detailed views of each of the islands sampled.
-Circles indicate sampling sites and are colored according to the legend below.
-We categorized nematodes as "other-Caenorhabditis" if they did not belong to one of the three selfing Caenorhabditis species and "non-Caenorhabditis" if their ITS2 region aligned to genera other than Caenorhabditis or if the ITS2 region failed to amplify but the 18S region did.
-We categorized nematodes as "unknown nematodes" if we could not extract high-quality genomic DNA or amplify either region by PCR (see, Materials and Methods).
-For sampling sites where multiple collection categories apply (n = 733), the site is colored by the collection category shown in the legend from top to bottom, respectively.
-(G-H) The percentage of each collection category is shown by island (G) or collection project (H).
-Bars are colored according to the legend on the right and the total number of samples for each category are shown above the bar.
+FIGURE 1 Geographic and temporal distribution of sampling sites across the Hawaiian Islands. (a) An overview of the Hawaiian Islands. (b-f) Detailed views of each of the islands sampled.
+Circles indicate sampling sites and are coloured according to the legend below.
+We categorized nematodes as "other Caenorhabditis" if they did not belong to one of the three selfing Caenorhabditis species and "non-Caenorhabditis" if their ITS2 region aligned to genera other than Caenorhabditis or if the ITS2 region failed to amplify but the 18S region did.
+We categorized nematodes as "unknown nematodes" if we could not extract high-quality genomic DNA or amplify either region by PCR (see Materials and Methods).
+For sampling sites where multiple collection categories apply (n = 733), the site is coloured by the collection category shown in the legend from top to bottom, respectively. (g-h) The percentage of each collection category is shown by island (g) or collection project (h).
+Bars are coloured according to the legend on the right and the total number of samples for each category are shown above the bar species (Figure S1).
+These patterns of Caenorhabditis nematode diversity suggest that species within the genus could compete for resources across multiple spatial scales.
+Given the high frequencies of colocalization among Caenorhabditis species, we searched for observable differences in environmental niche preferences among them.

-Caenorhabditis niche specificity
+3.2 | Caenorhabditis niche specificity